flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/control_plane_health_probes.md

 - `/healthz`: HTTP 200 response code indicates the injector is ready to inject new Pods with proxy sidecar containers.
 No response is sent otherwise.

-## How to Verify OSM Health
+## How to Verify osm-edge Health

-Because OSM's Kubernetes resources are configured with liveness and readiness probes, Kubernetes will automatically poll the health endpoints on the osm-controller and osm-injector Pods.
+Because osm-edge's Kubernetes resources are configured with liveness and readiness probes, Kubernetes will automatically poll the health endpoints on the osm-controller and osm-injector Pods.

 When a liveness probe fails, Kubernetes will generate an Event (visible by `kubectl describe pod <pod name>`) and restart the Pod.
 The `kubectl describe` output may look like this: